 What Will I Do With My Old Water Heater?

 After your new water heater is installed, there is no use for your old one!
-Air & Energy will take care of the removal of your old water heater by taking it off of your property and recycling it!
+Air & Energy will take care of the removal of your old equipment by taking it off of your property and recycling it!
 So don’t worry, you won’t have an old unit simply lying around your house after your new one is installed!

 Types of Water Heaters

 The type of water heater you install in your home depends on a couple of factors such as size, placement and whether or not you are installing using natural gas.
-Below is some information that may help you in the water heater decision process.
+Below is some information that may help you in the decision process.
 If you have any questions, our team at Air & Energy is here to help!

 We Install: Rheem Tanked Water Heaters

 Conventional water heaters include storage tanks, and they’re the most common type of water heater on the market.